qutip/qutip/doc/guide/heom/bosonic.rst

 instead of a single bath.

-In the example below we calculate the evolution of a small system where each energy eigenstate of the system interacts with a separate bath.
+In the example below we calculate the evolution of a small system where each basis state of the system interacts with a separate bath.
 Such an arrangement can model, for example, the Fenna–Matthews–Olson (FMO) pigment-protein complex which plays an important role in photosynthesis ( for a full FMO example see the notebook